pluginsGLPI/doc/source/fields/index.rst

 This plugin requires :

 * GLPI 0.85 or higher,
-* PHP 5.4 or higher when used with GLPi 9.1, and PHP 5.5 or higher when used with a previous GLPi release.
+* PHP 5.4 or higher when used with GLPI 9.1, and PHP 5.5 or higher when used with a previous GLPI release.

 Features